Click the logo above to reach

 This ship has a “knife edge” bow

-commenced working on a new design whilst taking on board new and advanced
+designers had commenced working on a new design whilst taking on board new and

-influences from around the world.
-By now they had already decided that their
+advanced influences from around the world.
+By now they had already decided that

-new ship would be equipped with steam turbine engines as they needed a ship
+their new ship would be equipped with steam turbine engines as they needed a

-that was capable of high speeds and the more economical motor ships were just
+ship that was capable of high speeds and the more economical motor ships were

-not up to the job at that time.
-What they conceived with was one of the most
+just not up to the job at that time.
+What they conceived with was one of the

-beautiful compact sized liners imaginable, and as I said earlier, she was very
+most beautiful compact sized liners imaginable, and as I said earlier, she was

-announced that they had decided to build their new Trans-Tasman Express Liner
+officially announced that they had decided to build their new Trans-Tasman

-and that this new ship would not only be their flagship, but that she would
+Express Liner and that this new ship would not only be their flagship, but that

 In November 1934, USSCo officially announced